jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

 (1) The Commissioner may at any time consult any of the following persons about any matter relating to the functions of the Commissioner under this Act:
   (a) an Ombudsman:
   (b) the Health and Disability Commissioner:
-  (c) the Inspector-General of Intelligence and Security.
+  (c) the Inspector-General of Intelligence and Security:
-  (d) the Independent Police Conduct Authority.
+  (d) the Independent Police Conduct Authority:
+  (e) the Inspector-General of Defence.
 (2) For the purpose of consulting a person specified in subsection (1), the Commissioner may disclose to that person any information that the Commissioner considers necessary.
 (3) This section overrides section 206(1).